HeroGabe34/Tales-of-Series-Cheat-Engine-Stuff/README.md

 Override strategies of party members, (EX: strike artes tactic on members who don't usually have it.)

-Add or remove items most items from inventory (key items, materials, and food items I didn't bother adding)
+Add or remove most items from inventory (key items, materials, and food items I didn't bother adding)

 Can equip the same C. Core to multiple party members via equipment editor